romanellas24/ASMProject/acmeat/acmeat-db/README.md

 2. Run `dotnet pack` this will give you a nuget package that contains the updated client

-3. Go inside "bin/Release" folder and then run this command:
-<code> dotnet nuget push your-package-name.nupkg --api-key [api-key] --source https://api.nuget.org/v3/index.json<code>
+3. Go inside "bin/Release" folder and then run this command `dotnet nuget push your-package-name.nupkg --api-key [api-key] --source https://api.nuget.org/v3/index.json`